 Step 5.
 Now you can sync combined album from iTunes to iPhone.
 The album should show as one in your iPhone.

-Way 2.
-Check and Uncheck "Compilation" in iTunes
+Method 2.
+Check and then Uncheck "Compilation" in iTunes

 If the Artist tags are identical in both splitting albums but the issue remains, try method 2.
 This method is shared by other users in the Apple community and it worked somehow.
 Take a shot and see if it can help you solve the problem.